BloomTech-Labs/hairspray/README.md

 GET - get a specific user
 PUT - update a specific user

+### Stylists
+- /stylist/
+GET - testing route to get a list of all stylists in database POST - create a new stylist
+- /stylist/:id
+GET - get a stylist by their id
+PUT - updates Stylist by Stylist ID
+DELETE - deletes Stylist by Stylist ID

 ### Appointments
 - /user/:id/appointments
 POST - create a new Appointment
 GET - list all appointments for specific user
+- /stylist/:id/appointments
+GET - lists all appointments for a Stylist
 - /appointments/update/:id
 PUT - updates appointment by appointment ID
 DELETE - deletes appointment by appointment ID
-### Stylists
-- /stylists/
-GET - testing route to get a list of all stylists in database POST - create a new stylist
-- /stylist/:id
-GET - get a stylist by their id